What Ecwid does for SEO

 Structured data is a set of special tags on the site code that help search engines to see what information on the site is more important.
 This helps index the products and categories better.
 Ecwid uses microdata by Schema.org to annotate product information and adds it to all store pages automatically.
 This product information appears in search results:

-By default, Ecwid generates product metadata (page title and meta description) automatically, based on the product names and descriptions.
-You can control how exactly Google displays your product pages in the search snippets with custom meta titles and descriptions so they are sweet and short for Google users.
+By default, Ecwid generates product and category metadata (page title and meta description) automatically, based on their names and descriptions.
+You can control how exactly Google displays your product and category pages in the search snippets with custom meta titles and descriptions so they are sweet and short for Google users.

 Simple, descriptive, and clean URLs are a basic SEO technique.
 Ecwid automatically generates SEO-friendly URLs for products and categories (from their titles) as well as cart and checkout pages.
 They are easily indexed and read by search engines.
 Here is an example of a product page with a clean URL: https://surfparadise.ecwid.com/Blue-Flannel-p69981208.
 Such URLs are short, meaningful and clean from hashes (“#”) and other parameters like “?”, “&” and “=”, so people and algorithms can easily read them.